Balasubramanian-pg/Forage-Virtual-Internships/Accenture Nordics Consultant/Task 2/Context/Task Overview.md

-Task Overview
+### Task Overview

-Tasks 1 and 2 will focus on: Project Priorities & Planning What you'll learn
+**Focus:** Project Priorities & Planning

+**Learning Objectives:**
-    How to structure a project plan to communicate to the client what's required
+- Learn to structure a project plan effectively to communicate client requirements.

-What you'll do
+**Activities:**

-    Identify the right activities for the project Assemble the activities in a simple project plan
+- Identify the appropriate activities for the project.

-Here's some background information
+- Organize these activities into a straightforward project plan.

+### Background Information

-Now that you've identified the top three priorities, you need to think about how you and the team can achieve them.
-Mikael mentioned in his voicemail that he wants to talk through your plan for this six-week project, and that he was doubtful whether a full six weeks would be necessary.
+Having identified the top three priorities, the next step is to strategize with your team on how to accomplish them.
+Mikael, in his voicemail, expressed interest in discussing your plan for this six-week project and questioned whether the full duration would be necessary.

-It's important that you can clearly explain the key activities which need to take place during this project in order to give Mikael confidence that you're using the time wisely.
-Focus on the main priority (identifying and implementing quick-win changes to improve the app UX) since the other two priorities can be covered as part of that work.
+It is crucial to articulate the key activities that need to occur during this project to assure Mikael that the time is being used effectively.
+Concentrate primarily on the main priority: identifying and implementing quick-win changes to enhance the app's user experience (UX).
+The other two priorities can be addressed within this framework.

-To help you visualize what the completed plan might look like, one of your colleagues has shared an equivalent plan from her own project's kick-off meeting.
-Her plan relates to a consumer research project in Germany and Switzerland.
-Although the content is not related to your work, it may give you a benchmark for layout and style.
+To assist in visualizing the final plan, a colleague has shared a project plan from her consumer research project in Germany and Switzerland.
+Although the content differs from your project, it can serve as a reference for layout and style.